DanildoSilva/social-tree-project/README.md

 ## 💻 Project

-A Social Tree/Page with a list of links that can be used in social media profiles.
+A Social Tree Page with a list of links that can be used in social media profiles.

 ## 🔖 Layout